FStarLang/FStar/examples/dm4free/README.md

 - generate the missing WP combinators (`ite_wp`, `null_wp`)
 - try out more things in the definition language; try out with a parameterized `STATE (h: heap)` effect; etc
-- re-instate the optimization in [env.fs] when checking for universe variables in [gamma]
 - figure out how to properly type-check actions (right now, the code is suboptimal);
-- figure out why the commented out assert in [tc_eff_decl] is failing;
 - write get and put in direct style, reify them, then copy the things from intST into the test file.